A range of gender-sensitive Domestic Abuse community services are currently provided by Staying Put.

-Further the Home Office has been proactive in supporting victims of forced marriages often committed in the name of ‘honour’, forced marriage and female genital mutilation are also considered acts of domestic abuse (Home Office, 2007, Domestic Violence: A MP’s Guide).
+Further, the Home Office has been proactive in supporting victims of forced marriages often committed in the name of ‘honour’, forced marriage and female genital mutilation are also considered acts of domestic abuse (Home Office, 2007, Domestic Violence: An MP’s Guide).

 Domestic Abuse is under-reported.
 It is estimated that only 40% of domestic abuse is reported to the police